Professional English to Spanish Translations

 - Targeting Latin American countries.

 Mexico and other countries in Latin America represent a large market accessible by using a single language.
 That’s another reason why Spanish is one of the top 3 translated languages in the world.

 - Targeting Spain.

-nowadays Spain is a low priority in terms of Spanish translation.
-Aside the country's constant economic problems, the small size of its population doesn't warrant much attention from business around the world.
+nowadays, Spain is a low priority in terms of Spanish translation.
+Aside from the country’s constant economic problems, the small size of its population doesn’t warrant much attention from businesses around the world.

 #1: Mexican Spanish